Cookie Policy

 For the purposes of this Cookies Policy:

-• Cookies means small files that are placed on Your computer, mobile device or any other device by a website, containing details of your browsing history on that website among its many uses.
+- Cookies means small files that are placed on Your computer, mobile device or any other device by a website, containing details of Your browsing activity history on that website among their many uses.
+For the purposes of this Cookies Policy, the term “Cookies” also encompasses cookie-less tracking technologies (such as pixels, tags, and scripts) deployed through Google Tag Manager and subject to consent management through Cookiebot.

-• Website refers to ThreatMark web pages, accessible from https://www.threatmark.com.
+- Website refers to ThreatMark web pages, accessible from https://www.threatmark.com or https://www.bankingfraudsummit.com.

 Your Choices Regarding Cookies

-You may update or withdraw Your consent at any time using the cookie consent management tool available on the Website.
+You may update or withdraw Your consent at any time using the Cookiebot Cookie consent management tool available on the Website.
+To access it, click the “Cookie Settings” link in the website footer or re-open the consent banner.

 Contact Us

-If you have any questions about this Cookie Policy, You can contact us by email: dpo@threatmark.com.
+If You have any questions about this Cookie Policy, You can contact Us by email: dpo@threatmark.com.
+When contacting Us regarding Your consent, please include Your consent ID and the date of Your consent so We can locate Your record.